HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/troubleshooting/web-browser/collecting_fiddler_har.md

 7. Reproduce the issue in your browser.

-8. Once issue is reproduce, save the Fiddler session (`File -> Save -> All Sessions`).
+8. Once issue is reproduced, save the Fiddler session (`File -> Save -> All Sessions`).

-9. This will produce a file with the extension .SAZ.
+9. This will produce a file with the extension `.SAZ`.
 Please upload file to your Case with HCL Support for review.

-10. If HCL Support requested additional tracing logging, please upload the `\WebSphere\wp_profile\logs\WebSphere_Portal` logs directory (or a wpcollector).
+10. If HCL Support requested additional logs, please upload the `<wp_profile_root>\logs\WebSphere_Portal` logs directory or a [wpcollector output](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0012545){target="_blank"}.

-11. If HCL Support requested the browser console text, please copy the text to a file and upload to Case for review as well.
+11. If HCL Support requested the browser console text, please copy the text to a file (navigate to Console tab in Developer tools then do a right click and select copy console messages or save as option depending on the browser) and upload to Case for review.

 If Fiddler cannot be installed in your environment, you can provide similar data with your browser's built in tools.